gagolews/stringi/docs/_sources/rapi/stringi-encoding.rst.txt

 This manual page explains how stringi deals with character strings in various encodings.

-In particular you should note that:
+In particular we should note that:

 -  R lets strings in ASCII, UTF-8, and your platform's native encoding coexist.
 A character vector printed on the console by calling ``print`` or ``cat`` is silently re-encoded to the native encoding.